Menlo Park Mall: History

-Most of the mall was closed from 1990 to 1991, when it underwent a significant renovation and expansion that converted it from a single-story structure into its current two-story form.
+Menlo Park converted to a fully enclosed mall in 1967, the first in Central New Jersey.
+Most of the mall was closed from 1990 to 1991, when it underwent a significant renovation and expansion that changed it from a single-story structure into its current two-story form.
 In expanding and fitting into the space, the new Menlo Park Mall was built on an angle with the vertex occurring at center court.
-The renovated Menlo Park Mall was also changed to have galleria style skylights, domed fountain courts, marble flooring, dramatic lighting, sculptures and a large, skylit food court featuring trees and sculptures, designed to look like a "formal garden."
-The new mall was designed by architecture firm RTKL Associates Inc. of Dallas Texas.
-Two parking decks were also added, as was a 12 Screen Cineplex Odeon movie theater which replaced the smaller Menlo Park Cinema on Route 1.
+The renovated Menlo Park Mall was also changed to have galleria style skylights, domed fountain courts, marble flooring, dramatic lighting, sculptures and a large, skylit food court featuring trees and sculptures, designed to look like a formal garden.
+The new mall was designed by architecture firm RTKL Associates Inc. of Dallas, Texas.
+Two parking decks were also added, as was a 12-screen Cineplex Odeon movie theater which replaced the smaller Menlo Park Cinema on Route 1.
 Cineplex was later replaced by an AMC Dine-In Theater.
 Macy's was the only store to remain open during the primary expansion.
 Nordstrom officially opened to the public at Menlo Park Mall on September 27, 1991.

 On March 9, 1997, Target Greatland opened across the street from the mall.
 Rainforest Cafe opened on September 17, 1998.
+In that same section of the mall Steve & Barry's opened in 2005.
+They left after a 2009 bankruptcy.
+Fortunoff Backyard Store took over the old space.

-On January 27, 2003, The Cheesecake Factory opened its doors for the first time.
+On January 27, 2003, the Cheesecake Factory opened its doors for the first time.
+On June 4 of the same year, Barnes & Noble opened to guests.

 In 2014, Smashburger opened along with an upgrade to the food court.

 In 2015, a renovation project was started which removed such features as the central fountain and trees.
-The food court's raised platform, sculptures, and trees were also removed, and the food court was renamed "Dining Pavilion."
+The food court's raised platform, sculptures, and trees were also removed, and the food court was renamed Dining Pavilion.
+Fortunoff Backyard Store also left the mall in 2015 and became a college named Soller College.
+That also left the mall.

-On September 22, 2018, a Disney Junior themed kids zone opened by Nordstrom.
+On September 22, 2018, a Disney Junior themed kids zone opened near Nordstrom.

-On June 24, 2020, GNC announced that it closed its location at Menlo Park Mall.
+On December 15th, 2024, The Jersey Strong gym closed permanently due to the lease not being renewed.
+The space currently sits vacant.

+In late 2024, it was confirmed that Round 1 would open in the southwest wing of Menlo Park Mall, taking over the former Rainforest Cafe as well as the former Steve & Barry's/Fortunoff/Sollers College.
+On February 19, 2025, the Rainforest Cafe closed permanently due to the lease not being renewed.